dalpaka/dalpaka/docs/index.md

 ### Sektion 1 - Rights:

-Article 1: Everyopne who accepts Jesus Christ as his Lord and Savior in all his divinity is a 'Niederbachlander'.
+Article 1: Everyone who accepts Jesus Christ as his Lord and Savior in all his divinity is a 'Niederbachlander'.

 Article 2: Any other practices of Beliefs or Ethnicities are allowed